Havner/np-wrapper/README.md

 - only the 64bit library

 If you want to add configuration for other games you need to know TrackIR game ID for them.
-An easy way is to build a debug version of this library and put some log file path accessible on your system in log.h and then read the value from the log, e.g.:
+An easy way is to use a debug version of this library and check the log file (C:\Users\USERNAME\NPWrapper64.txt).

     Read config called with ID: 1901